 Apply for an Assistance Grant

-Applications are available via the My Phi Psi Funds portal.
+Assistance grant applications are due the first of each month (August 1, September 1) and are available via the My Phi Psi Funds portal.
 If you’ve never been to the portal, you can click “Register” on the login page to create your account.
 You will see the application in the “Available Applications” section of the page.

 For more information or questions, please contact firstname.lastname@example.org.